AlvanChance/alvanchance/README.md

 ![Design and Development](https://arturssmirnovs.github.io/github-profile-readme-generator/)

-I'm Alvan from the Caribbean currently residing in the United Kingdom.
-A web designer, I really enjoy learning new languages and frameworks like Bootstrap and NodeJS.
+I'm Alvan, from the Caribbean currently residing in the United Kingdom.
+A web designer/developer, I really enjoy learning new languages and frameworks like Bootstrap and NodeJS.
 I also enjoy ui, ux and design in general.
+However, i've recently discovered and delving deeper into Cloud, namely AWS and looking forward to improving my portfolio to portray my abilities.

 ## Skills and Development

-* HTML / CSS / PHP / JS / BOOTSTRAP
+* HTML / CSS / PHP / JS / BOOTSTRAP / AWS

 - 🔭 I’m currently working on I’m currently working on this page, and becoming an AWS Cloud Practitioner.
 - 🌱 I’m currently learning I’m currently learning Improving knowledge on AWS and Cloud Architecture prior to undertaking my cloud certifications.